August 28th, 2020 | Online Resources For PhDs In Transition To Industry.

 The Portable PhD: Taking Your Psychology Career Beyond Academia (Gallagher & Gallagher, 2020).
 A guidebook for PhD graduates in psychology who think about working beyond academia: in public policy, education, healthcare, and business.

 Putting the Humanities PhD to Work: Thriving in and beyond the Classroom (Rogers, 2020): An overview of the options in the job market for PhDs in humanities: how graduate training can lead to meaningful and significant careers beyond the academy for graduates, and how to find out which path you should take.

-Doctoring: Building a Life With a PhD (Cornthwaite, 2020): Personal story of transition to industry by the author, aiming to empower researchers who think about taking the big leap towards industry and doubt in their value.
+Doctoring: Building a Life With a PhD (Cornthwaite, 2020): Personal story of transition to the industry by the author, aiming to empower researchers who think about taking the big leap toward industry and doubt their value.

 The Salmon Leap for PhDs: Swimming upstream: A transition from academia to industry (Tardelli, 2020): The summary of the best strategies for swimming in different waters towards landing an industry position.
 PhDs are in high demand outside academia, yet they need to learn how to speak the language of industry recruiters.
 This book summarizes practical tips on how to transition from academia to industry.

-Leaving Academia: A Practical Guide (Caterine., 2020): Advice for researchers thinking about the transition, focused on overcoming psychological difficulties, translating academic experience to the language of business, and adapting to the first job in industry.
+Leaving Academia: A Practical Guide (Catherine., 2020): Advice for researchers thinking about the transition, focused on overcoming psychological difficulties, translating academic experience to the language of business, and adapting to the first job in the industry.

 Nature Careers column: Career column listing short blog posts providing broad advice for developing careers both in academia and beyond.